 Why is falafel so often served with hummus?
-About 90% of the ingredients are exactly the same – it’s so weird to have chickpeas served alongside more chickpeas.
-But however odd it may seem, they’re a great combination.
-Falafel can be a little dry on their own, so pairing them with something tasty like hummus or tzatziki is a great way to freshen things up a bit.
+About 90% of the ingredients are exactly the same - it's so weird to have chickpeas served alongside more chickpeas.
+But however odd it may seem, they're a great combination.
+Falafel can be a little dry on their own (which is why falafel curry works so well!), so pairing them with something tasty like hummus or tzatziki is a great way to freshen things up a bit.
 A spoonful or two of quinoa and a good handful of salad are enough to turn a few little balls of falafel into a satisfying full meal.

 I've made homemade falafel a few times now, but I think this has to be my favourite version yet!
 If you're in a rush, my quick falafel are still a great option (though to be honest, if you're in that much of a rush I'm not sure exactly why you'd be making falafel from scratch in the first place...?), but if you've got a bit of time to spare, these oven-baked falafel are pretty awesome.

 Of course, if you're less excited than I am by all the homemade stuff, you could use shop-bought hummus or tzatziki, or pre-made falafel, or both!
 These quinoa bowls really don't need to be a faff if you don't want them to.
 If it was any day other than today, when I seem to have found a strange burst of energy from somewhere, I'd be doing the same.

 Is this how people who jog feel all the time?!